 UACES 2016 may be over, but now is the time to start planning your upcoming conferences.
 Calls for Papers for next year’s conferences have either already opened or will open in the next few months.

 - Look out for smaller events in the forthcoming months.
 These can help you keep contact with your PhD peers or with scholars working in your field.
-For example, the UK in a Changing Europe initiative frequently organises events across the UK, and the forthcoming UACES SF seminar (18 November in London) will bring together PhD students from across the EU to discuss teaching, fieldwork and how to adapt to the post-Brexit world.
+For example, the UK in a Changing Europe initiative frequently organises events across the UK, and the forthcoming UACES Student Forum Seminar (18 November in London) will bring together PhD students from across the EU to discuss teaching, fieldwork and how to adapt to the post-Brexit world.

 - Take a hard look at all the conferences you attended this year.
 Is it worth submitting an abstract for their next edition?
 Did the conference work for you?
 Did you receive sufficient feedback, or was your paper the odd one out?
 Shop around for conferences that fit your research.